fibasile/nueval-machinable-rules/gitbook/applications_and_implications.md

 * what parts and systems will be made?
 * what processes will be used?
 * what tasks need to be completed?
-* what questions need to be answered?
 * what is the schedule?
 * how will it be evaluated?
+* what other questions need to be asked and answered?

 ## FAQ

-No FAQ available yet
+### Do I have to answer these questions and why?
+> Answer:
+1. These are questions to help you *plan your final project*.
+Answer these and any other questions you think will help you do this.